 Are You Maximizing Your Social Security Retirement Income?

 As an important component of retirement planning, it is crucial that all older Americans educate themselves on how to maximize their Social Security benefits to yield the best possible outcome for their future.
-However, according to a 2017 study by The Nationwide Retirement Institute, 91% of adults age 50+ don’t know what factors, if any, affect their Social Security benefits.
+However, according to a study by The Nationwide Retirement Institute, 91% of adults aged 50+ don’t know what factors, if any, affect their Social Security benefits.
 Here is some basic information to help you learn more.1

 How does Social Security work?